learnk8s/learnk8s.io/_blog/kubernetes-chaos-spot-instance/index.md

 ## Summary

 Kubernetes was designed to **abstract the size of nodes** and to seamlessly **move components between nodes**.
 This makes it the perfect candidate to work with **spot instances**.
 A cluster built on top of spot instances will **scarcely be less reliable** than a cluster built on reserved virtual machines.
 When shopping for nodes for your Kubernetes cluster, reliability should not be your primary concern.
 You should focus on **cheap memory and CPU**!
-This echoes one of the key founding principle at Google: **You don't need reliable hardware with good enough software!**
+This echoes one of the key founding principles at Google: **You don't need reliable hardware with good enough software!**

 But remember that **running your applications on Kubernetes doesn’t make them horizontally scalable**.
 It is your **duty** to ensure that multiple copies of the application can run at the same time and can gracefully be shut down without dropping connections.
 More importantly, it is **critical that you actively test your availability**.